Anna (feral child): Rescue

 Anna was discovered around February 6, 1938, by E. M. Smith of the Western Pennsylvania Humane Society about seventeen miles from Uniontown.
 The humane officer found her after a report had been filed from the Woman's Club of Star Junction.
 Other reports had also been spread that a child was kept in the house, yet she was never seen by visitors.
 When she was found, the Humane officer reported that: "The child was dressed in a dirty shirt and napkin.
 Her hands, arms, and legs were just bones, with skin drawn over them, so frail she couldn't use them.
 She never grew normally, and the chair on which she lay, half reclining and half sitting was so small the child had to double her legs partly under her".
 The chair that she was found in was tilted backwards to lean on a coal bucket with her arms tied above her head, leaving her unable to talk or move.
 Charges of negligence to a minor were brought against David and Martha.
-The former was freed after Judge J. Russell Carr dismissed the case for lack of evidence.
-Dr John Kerr of Connellsville testified at the trial.
+David's trial was held in March of 1938, and ended when Judge J. Russell Carr dismissed the case for lack of evidence.
+Martha's trial was due to be held after David's, but it is unclear if it ever took place.
+Dr John Kerr of Connellsville testified at David's trial.
 He declared: "it was about the most deplorable condition I have ever seen in all those years".
 He testified Anna had a severe lack of muscle, abnormal bones, and that she couldn't see or hear.
 He believed that, had she been properly nourished, she would have been a "normal" child.
 Martha claimed that she tried feeding her meat and other solid foods but that they made her gag.
 She denied the statements that she had been kept imprisoned in an attic.